goodrestart/goodrestart.github.io/README.md

 # goodrestart.github.io
-This is goodrestart project by Hadiyan Yusuf Kuntoro.
+This is Goodrestart project by Hadiyan Yusuf Kuntoro.